bdsegal/pSplinesL1/README.md

 # psplinesl1
-This package fits additive mixed models with P-splines and an l1 penalty using alternating direction method of multipliers and cross validation (Segal et al., to appear).
+This package fits additive mixed models with P-splines and an l1 penalty using alternating direction method of multipliers and cross validation (Segal et al., 2018).

 ## Installation
 ```{r}